khangvum/nixos-wsl/README.md

     ```

 >   [!NOTE]
->   Home Manager must be configured in the environment using the [Standalone installation](https://nix-community.github.io/home-manager/index.xhtml#sec-install-standalone) prior to executing the command
+>   Home Manager must be configured in the environment using the [Standalone installation](https://nix-community.github.io/home-manager/index.xhtml#sec-install-standalone) prior to executing the command.